How old do you have to be to join the club ?

 How long will it take before I can get to be a competitive rower ?

-This is hugely variable - the shortest time I have ever seen from completing the learn to row course to competing for the first time in a British Rowing competition was just over three months, but for the majority of junior rowers it is more like a year, and for some it can take two years.
+This is hugely variable - the shortest time I have ever seen from starting to row to competing for the first time in a British Rowing competition was just over three months, but for the majority of junior rowers it is more like a year, and for some it can take two years.

 What if I don't want to compete, and just want to enjoy rowing for fun ?